Blinko

 What Offer to Use

-The instinct for most win-back campaigns is a discount — 20% off, $3 off a wash, something with a number that signals value.
-For a car wash, discounts on the base service have a structural problem: they train customers to expect reduced prices.
-A customer who came back for 20% off is now a customer who paid 20% less and will notice when the next visit is full price.
+Here's the thing: discounts on the base service have a structural problem at a car wash.
+They train customers to expect reduced prices.
+A customer who came back for 20% off is now a customer who paid 20% less — and she'll notice when the next visit rings up full price.

 How Blinko's Copilot Monitors and Fires Win-Backs